ZA

 UIF dependant benefits (often the most ‘government’ lane)

-If the deceased was a UIF contributor, dependants may claim — but don’t delay.
+If the deceased was a UIF contributor, dependants may be able to claim — but don’t delay.

 If the deceased contributed to the Unemployment Insurance Fund (UIF), qualifying dependants may be able to claim dependant benefits.
-Start by confirming UIF contribution (payslips, HR confirmation), then request the official UIF dependant-benefit route and checklist.
+Start by confirming UIF contribution through payslips or HR, then request the official UIF dependant-benefit route and checklist.

-Quick clarity: Most formally employed workers contribute to UIF unless specifically exempt (some categories and arrangements can be excluded).
+Quick clarity: Most formally employed workers contribute to UIF unless specifically exempt.
 If you’re unsure, confirm via payslips or HR rather than guessing.

 Official reference (UIF dependant benefits)